 When it comes to stroke, remember to BE FAST!

 And if you or a loved one has experienced a stroke and needs help with recovery, the caring staff of Specialty Care Services offers in-home care, caregiver support services, and many personal care services that can make life after stroke easier.
-Please reach out today for more information.
+We are happy to answer any questions you have about these stroke facts as well as our home care services in Gaithersburg and the surrounding areas.
+Please reach out to us today!